mchmdsaleh/expenseOwl/README.md

 > [!NOTE]
 > JSON/cookie-based login has been removed.
 Every client call must include the `Authorization: Bearer <token>` header once authenticated.
 New registrations default to the `user` role; promote accounts to `admin` via the admin panel or by running `UPDATE users SET role = 'admin' WHERE email = 'you@example.com';` in PostgreSQL.

+### Profile & Password Self-Service

+- The navigation includes a profile option (user icon next to the logout button).
+From this view you can
+  - Update account email, first name, and last name.
+  - Change the password using a modal dialog.
+Successful updates forcibly log the user out to ensure re-authentication with the new credentials.

 ### Data Backends

 ExpenseOwl now requires PostgreSQL for multi-user operation.
 The legacy JSON backend has been disabled to avoid inconsistent per-user state.